-- UCW has failed to follow its own Fitness to Study Policy. - The decision is unreasonable - The student has new information/evidence which was not reasonably available before.
+- UCW has failed to follow its own Fitness to Study Policy. - The decision is unreasonable. - The student has new information/evidence which was not reasonably available before.

-The Assistant Director HE: Academic Registry will consider the appeal submission and determine whether there are valid grounds to appeal.
+The Director of Higher Education will consider the appeal submission and determine whether there are valid grounds to appeal.

-Where valid grounds have been determined, the student will be invited to submit additional evidence within a specified timeframe for further consideration by either the Assistant Director HE: Academic Registry, or the Assistant Principal: HE.
-The evidence provided will be considered and he/she will determine an appeal against suspension or expulsion.
+Where valid grounds have been determined, the student will be invited to submit additional evidence within a specified timeframe for further consideration by the Director of Higher Education.
+The evidence provided will be considered and they will determine an appeal against suspension or expulsion.
 One of the following decisions will be made:

 - Dismiss the appeal; or

 - Uphold the appeal, and:

 - Refer the matter back to an earlier level of this Procedure for reconsideration, e.g. if the correct process had not been followed; or

-- Refer the matter back to an earlier level of this Procedure for fresh reconsideration, e.g. if new information or evidence was made available; or

-- Impose an alternative sanction.
+- Refer the matter back to an earlier level of this Procedure for fresh reconsideration, e.g. if new information or evidence was made available; or - Impose an alternative sanction.